percona/k8spg-docs/docs/backups-storage.md

              [global]
              repo2-s3-key=<YOUR_AWS_S3_KEY>
              repo2-s3-key-secret=<YOUR_AWS_S3_KEY_SECRET>
+             repo2-storage-verify-tls=y
              EOF
              ```

+        The `repo2-storage-verify-tls` option in the above example enables TLS verification for pgBackRest (when set to `y` or simply omitted) or disables it, when set to `n`.

      2. Create the Secret configuration file and specify the base64-encoded string from the previous step.
 The following is the example of the  `cluster1-pgbackrest-secrets.yaml` Secret file: